Mitsubishi Adjust Position of the Steering Wheel

 Did you know the steering wheel position can be adjusted to accommodate different drivers?
-Since not all of us are the same height, the steering wheel can be moved up and down vertically as well as forward and backward to accommodate for arm length/reach.
+Since not everyone is the same height, the steering wheel can be moved up and down vertically and forward and backward to accommodate arm length/reach.
 This guide will provide instructions on adjusting the steering wheel’s position on a Mitsubishi Outlander.

 Procedure